Talentica/HungryHippos/hhspark_automation/Readme.md

    2.3 PROVIDER = digital_ocean ; //default value , currently script supports only digital ocean

-   2.4 PRIVATE_KEY_PATH = /root/.ssh/id_rsa ; //ssh key path that is added in the digital ocean, if its not there please create one and add it to digital ocean security settings. for more details refer [CONTRIBUTE](.#4---ssh_key-generation)
+   2.4 PRIVATE_KEY_PATH = /root/.ssh/id_rsa ; //ssh key path that is added in the digital ocean, if its not there please create one and add it to digital ocean security settings. for more details refer [SSH KEY](.#ssh_key-generation)
    2.5 TOKEN=---------------------------------- //token id by which you can access digital ocean api. #for more details refer
       **Token Generation